 Transfer Of Equity

 Transfer of Equity is where a co-owner transfers their share in a property to another co-owner.
 The interest can be transferred for a sum of money or it may be as part of an agreement, for instance on divorce.
 It is also a process when someone is either added or removed from the title deed(s), such as either a sole owner adding their husband, wife, parent, son or daughter.
 It is a reasonably straightforward transaction provided that all parties including any Lender or Mortgagee agree.
 There are circumstances when Stamp Duty Land Tax will be payable to HM Revenue and Customs.
-Legend Solicitors will be able to offer the professional advice you need to ensure that everything goes as smooth and stress-free as possible.
+Our Conveyancing Solicitors in East London will be able to offer the professional advice you need to ensure that everything goes as smooth and stress-free as possible.